john-cd/rust_howto/src/tools/package_layout.md

 │   └── multi-file-example/
 │       ├── main.rs
 │       └── ex_module.rs
 └── tests/                          # Integration tests go in the tests directory.
-Tests in your src files should be unit tests and documentation tests.
+    ├── some-integration-tests.rs   # Tests in your src files should be unit tests └── multi-file-test/            # and documentation tests.
-    ├── some-integration-tests.rs
-    └── multi-file-test/
         ├── main.rs
         └── test_module.rs
 ```